GUIDELINES FOR CREATING YOUR VIDEO LECTURES

 4. If you are using PowerPoint slides, minimize the use of on-screen text, and use key words or visual cues to highlight important concepts and ideas.
 Studies show that highlighting key elements minimizes distractions and extraneous information (Brame, 2016).

-6. Add visual elements to an abstract concept or an invisible phenomenon to promote student understanding and engagement with the lesson.
+5. Add visual elements to an abstract concept or an invisible phenomenon to promote student understanding and engagement with the lesson.
+However, be sure to describe all visual elements of a slide while presenting for those with visual impaiments.
+(E.g. This diagram shows....").
+Remember to provide sources for images.

 10. Record and upload your videos in the lowest resolution possible while still maintaining image clarity, so that students with bandwidth issues are still able to view them easily.